When you discover you’re pregnant, there’s always lots to think about – and that’s before you add a pandemic and lockdown into the mix.

 If you are one of the 50% of women who have a condition or complication that means they need extra appointments or multidisciplinary care during pregnancy, any appointments that don’t require blood or urine tests, measuring your baby or scans, will be provided remotely via video or teleconferencing.

-- You may be asked to attend appointments alone or with a single member of your household.
+- You may be asked to attend appointments alone or possibly with a single member of your household.

 - The government considers travelling to and from medical appointments to be essential travel, so don’t feel concerned about making a trip for this purpose.